Budibase/website/content/blog/ai-agents/ai-agent-security.md

 Just as we would with human users, it’s imperative that we have appropriate roles in place for AI agents, limiting the resources they’re exposed to and the actions they can take.
 We might also implement time-limited access, with permissions expiring when a task is complete.

 In addition, we’ll need to account for end-user roles, including ensuring that agents cannot take actions that are not appropriate for the specific users interacting with them.

+You might also like our ultimate guide to [AI forms](https://budibase.com/blog/ai-forms/).

 ### 3. Authentication and authorization